Fully Booked

 Ichabod Crane and Sleepy Hollow

-Ichabod Crane accepted the position of school master in the village of Sleepy Hollow.
-Sleepy Hollow was a Dutch settlement nestled in rolling hills of New York.
-At that time, the Dutch were perceived to have a strong belief of ghost stories and loved to tell these re-told tales around town.
+Ichabod Crane accepted the position of schoolmaster in the village of Sleepy Hollow.
+Sleepy Hollow was a Dutch settlement nestled in the rolling hills of New York.
+At that time, the Dutch were perceived to have a strong belief in ghost stories and loved to tell these re-told tales around town.
 It was even said that Sleepy Hollow was encased in mystery and intrigue so strong that ghosts and the supernatural seemed to be more abundant here.

 Is Ichabod Crane a real person?

 Ichabod was such a guy to fall prey to all the ghost stories whispered into his ears.
 While teaching he would rotate from family to family who would host the school teacher for a week or so.
-And during a stay with a family is when he learned about the most harrowing tale — the Headless Horseman.
-It was said that the ghost of a Hessian soldier who lost his head during the American Revolution was constantly in search of his head and frequented the old church where it was said he was lain to rest.
+And during a stay with a family, he learned about the most harrowing tale — the Headless Horseman.
+It was said that the ghost of a Hessian soldier who lost his head during the American Revolution was constantly in search of his head and frequented the old church where it was said he was laid to rest.

-As fate would have it, Ichabod has a student who he falls head over heels for.
-Katrina Van Tassel the only child of Baltus Van Tassel, a farmer who is amassing great wealth.
-Ichabod imagines himself in love but whether his affection is for Katrina or her fortune , we are a bit unsure there. this sparks a rivalry from the athletic and complete opposite of Ichabod— Brom Van Brunt.
+As fate would have it, Ichabod has a student whom he falls head over heels for.
+Katrina Van Tassel is the only child of Baltus Van Tassel, a farmer who is amassing great wealth.
+Ichabod imagines himself in love but whether his affection is for Katrina or her fortune, we are a bit unsure there. this sparks a rivalry from the athletic and complete opposite of Ichabod— Brom Van Brunt.

 He passes a historical landmark called the hanging tree— where many died during the war.
 There he sees him — the Headless Horseman.
 The Headless Horseman starts to follow Ichabod down the road.
-The teacher tries to loose him, but he sticks to him like glue.
-As he is galloping away from the Headless Horseman, he stumbles upon the church yard and beyond is a bridge which local legends claims the Headless Horseman does not cross.
-Ichabod manages to cross to safety, but he makes the classic mistake of looking back once across.
-As a final warning the Headless Horse man throws his head at Ichabod.
+The teacher tries to lose him, but he sticks to him like glue.
+As he is galloping away from the Headless Horseman, he stumbles upon the churchyard, and beyond is a bridge that local legends claim the Headless Horseman does not cross.
+Ichabod manages to cross safely, but he makes the classic mistake of looking back once across.
+As a final warning, the Headless Horseman throws his head at Ichabod.

 The following morning all that is found of Ichabod is his hat and a smashed pumpkin.
 Whether the teacher ran off or was captured by the Headless Horseman no one ever figured it out.